-- advance the clinical development of CAN-2409 and CAN-3110; - pursue the preclinical and clinical development of other product candidates using our HSV-based platform; - develop our manufacturing capabilities, including establishing a relationship with a contract manufacturer for commercial manufacturing of our product candidate CAN-2409 and the construction of our laboratory and clinical manufacturing facility for our product candidate CAN-3110; and
+- advance the clinical development of CAN-2409 and CAN-3110; - develop our manufacturing capabilities, including through relationships with contract manufacturers for commercial manufacturing of our product candidate CAN-2409 and the development, construction and qualification of our clinical manufacturing capabilities, internally or through CDMOs for our product candidate CAN-3110; - pursue the preclinical and clinical development of other product candidates using our enLIGHTENTM Discovery Platform, an HSV-based platform; and

-- expand our operational, financial, and management systems and increase personnel, including personnel to support our operations as a public company. - We believe that our existing cash and cash equivalents will enable us to fund our operating expenses and capital expenditure requirements into the second quarter of 2024.
-We have based this estimate on assumptions that may prove to be incorrect, and we could utilize our available capital resources sooner than we currently expect. - Because of the numerous risks and uncertainties associated with the research, development, and commercialization of therapeutics, it is difficult to estimate with certainty the amount of our working capital requirements.
-Our future funding requirements will depend on many factors, including: - the progress, costs, and results of our clinical development and clinical trials for CAN-2409 and CAN-3110; - the progress, costs, and results of our additional research and preclinical development programs; - the costs, timing and outcome of regulatory review of our product candidates; - our ability to establish and maintain collaborations on favorable terms, if at all; - the outcome, timing and cost of meeting regulatory requirements established by the FDA and comparable foreign regulatory authorities, if applicable, for our product candidates; - the costs and timing of internal process development for our manufacturing capabilities; - the scope, progress, results, and costs of any product candidates that we may derive from our HSV-based platform or with collaborators; - the costs of preparing, filing and prosecuting patent applications, obtaining, maintaining and enforcing our intellectual property rights and defending intellectual property-related claims; hire additional personnel in research, manufacturing, and regulatory and clinical development, as well as management personnel; - the extent to which we in-license or acquire rights to other products, product candidates, or technologies; - · additions or departures of key scientific or management personnel; - the costs and timing of future commercialization activities, including product manufacturing, marketing, sales, and distribution for any of our product candidates for which we obtain marketing approval; - the amount of revenue, if any, received from commercial sales of our product candidates, should any of our product candidates receive marketing approval; and - the costs of operating as a public company.
+• expand our operational, financial, and management systems and increase personnel, including personnel to support our operations as a public company.

+We believe that our existing cash and cash equivalents as of December 31, 2023 will enable us to fund our operating expenses and capital expense requirements into the fourth quarter of 2024.
+We have based this estimate on assumptions that may prove to be incorrect, and we could utilize our available capital resources sooner than we currently expect.

+Because of the numerous risks and uncertainties associated with the research, development, and commercialization of therapeutics, it is difficult to estimate with certainty the amount of our working capital requirements.
+Our future funding requirements will depend on many factors, including:

+- the progress, costs, and results of our clinical development and clinical trials for CAN-2409 and CAN-3110; - · the progress, costs, and results of our additional research and preclinical development programs; - · the costs, timing and outcome of regulatory review of our product candidates; - our ability to establish and maintain collaborations on favorable terms, if at all; - the outcome, timing and cost of meeting regulatory requirements established by the FDA and comparable foreign regulatory authorities, if applicable, for our product candidates; - the costs and timing of internal and external process development for our manufacturing capabilities; - the scope, progress, results, and costs of any product candidates that we may derive from our HSV-based platform or with collaborators; - the costs of preparing, filing and prosecuting patent applications, obtaining, maintaining and enforcing our intellectual property rights and defending intellectual property-related claims; hire additional personnel in research, manufacturing, and regulatory and clinical development, as well as management personnel; - the extent to which we in-license or acquire rights to other products, product candidates, or technologies; - additions or departures of key scientific or management personnel; - the costs and timing of future commercialization activities, including product manufacturing, marketing, sales, and distribution for any of our product candidates for which we obtain marketing approval; - the amount of revenue, if any, received from commercial sales of our product candidates, should any of our product candidates receive marketing approval; and - the costs of operating as a public company.